F4FXL/DStarGateway/README.md

 - Geoffrey Merck F4FXL / KC3FRA [That's me !](https://github.com/F4FXL/)
 ## 2.3.
 Thanks
 - Cyrille F1MHV / DF1CHB for the testing
-- Jonathan Naylor G4KLX for all the work ahead
+- Jonathan Naylor G4KLX for all the work ahead and the rock solid code base
 ## 2.4.
 Features
 All the features found in ircddbGateway are supposed to be working.
 Except the ones listed below